phpredis/phpredis/README.markdown

 ## rpop
 ##### Description
-Return and remove the last element of the list.
+Returns and removes the last element of the list.
 ##### Parameters
 *key*
 ##### Return value
-*STRING* if command executed successfully, *BOOL* False if failure.
+*STRING* if command executed successfully, *BOOL* `FALSE` in case of failure (key didn't exist)
 ##### Examples
 <pre>
 $redis->rpush('key1', 'A');